 As described in the Key Studies section, dosing of elagolix has changed over time.
-The two Phase III studies included a new formulation, 200 mg twice a day, which was not evaluated in prior trials.
-21-24 This new formulation represents the highest daily dose to be tested of elagolix, and initial evidence from EM-I and EM-II suggest a dose-response relationship in terms of both efficacy and safety.
+The two Phase III studies included a new formulation, 200 mg twice a day, which was not evaluated in prior trials.22-25 This new formulation represents the highest daily dose to be tested of elagolix, and initial evidence from EM-I and EM-II suggest a dose-response relationship in terms of both efficacy and safety.
 Hypoestrogenic adverse effects such as loss of BMD were greater with elagolix 200 mg twice a day than that observed with lower doses of the drug.
 It is notable that a trial comparing 150 mg once daily versus 75 mg twice daily (150 mg total) of elagolix resulted in greater bone density loss with twice daily dosing.
 This may imply that the frequency of dosing as well as the total dose may be important in assessing drug safety.

 Endometriosis is recognized as a chronic condition with no available treatment demonstrating cure or long-term control of symptoms.
 The short duration of therapy with elagolix versus placebo or other active comparators means it is difficult to extrapolate the benefits and risks of long-term use.
 Available comparative data assessed elagolix versus placebo at three or six months.
-The longest duration of use is 12 months from the open label extension trials.
-55,56,59 Studies assessing use beyond 12 months or follow-up after cessation of treatment are lacking.
+The longest duration of use is 12 months from the blinded extension trials, yet low-dose elagolix (150 mg daily) has been approved for up to 24 months of use in patients with normal liver function or mild hepatic impairment.^{16,26,63,66,67}

 In addition to differences in dosing administration and duration, a variety of pain outcomes were assessed across key studies of elagolix.
 The primary outcome in the Phase III trials, clinical response, was not used in Phase II trials or any other trial that we were able to identify.
 EM-I and EM-II assessed composite co-primary endpoints of clinical response at three months for dysmenorrhea and nonmenstrual pelvic pain.
-Response was defined as a clinically meaningful reduction in pain as well as stable or reduced use of analgesics.
-No attempt was made to report a single pain outcome reflecting an overall weighting of dysmenorrhea and nonmenstrual pelvic pain.
-To further complicate matters, the minimal clinically important difference (MCID) for reduction in dysmenorrhea and nonmenstrual pelvic pain was derived separately for EM-I and EM-II using differences relative to patient reported global impression of change (PGIC).
-The use of the PGIC was required because there is no validated MCID for the B&B scale, which may account for why the B&B is not recommended as a primary endpoint in clinical trials.
+Response was defined as a clinically meaningful reduction in pain as well as stable or reduced use of analgesics.24 A single pain outcome reflecting an overall weighting of dysmenorrhea and nonmenstrual pelvic pain was only reported in a post hoc analysis of combined data from EM-I and EM-II and has only been reported for the 200 mg twice daily dose of elagolix.28 To further complicate matters, the minimal clinically important difference (MCID) for reduction in dysmenorrhea and nonmenstrual pelvic pain was derived separately for EM-I and EM-II using differences relative to patient reported global impression of change (PGIC).
+The use of the PGIC was required because there is no validated MCID for the B&B scale, which may account for why the B&B is not recommended as a primary endpoint in clinical trials.29

-Consensus statements have recommended daily rating of dysmenorrhea and pelvic pain using an 11-point numeric rating scale (NRS).
-However, the Phase III studies modified the four-point B&B scale for daily rating, and only examined NRS for overall pelvic pain at three months compared to baseline.
-While the Phase II studies also included the four-point B&B pain scale to assess dysmenorrhea and nonmenstrual pelvic pain, both the wording and timing (from monthly recall to daily diary entries) were modified during Phase II development under guidance from the FDA.
+Consensus statements have recommended daily rating of dysmenorrhea and pelvic pain using an 11-point numeric rating scale (NRS).30 However, the Phase III studies modified the four-point B&B scale for daily rating, and only examined NRS for overall pelvic pain at three months compared to baseline.
+While the Phase II studies also included the four-point B&B pain scale to assess dysmenorrhea and nonmenstrual pelvic pain, both the wording and timing (from monthly recall to daily diary entries) were modified during Phase II development under guidance from the FDA.34